Pink Dolphin Watching in Hong Kong - Photo 1, Pink Dolphin Watching in Hong Kong

 Meeting Point

-During the booking process, you can choose one of the following meeting points to start the tour from:
+During booking, you can choose from the following meeting points:

 Kowloon Hotel, in Tsim Sha Tsui, at 8:50 am.Tung Chung New Development Pier at 9:30 am.